 Metering Mode: Multi, but sometimes I change to Spot metering when a situation calls for it (see my article on metering modes)

 Creative Style: Standard.
 Don’t bother with creative styles, as they are irrelevant when shooting in RAW.

 Prioritize Rec.
 Media: Slot 1.
 Since the A7R III is equipped with two SD card slots, you can choose which SD card to write to by default.

 Shoot Mode: Aperture Priority (changes depending on your shooting mode)

 The multi-functional navigation dial on the back of the camera is very useful and can be used to navigate through the camera menu, make quick exposure changes, as well as access specific functions by pressing each of the four corners.
 “DISP” switches between different views on the camera LCD; “ISO” allows changing camera ISO; the left side is used to access camera drive mode, while the bottom side can be configured for accessing other functions.

 There are two extra buttons beneath the multi-functional navigation dial – Playback and C4 / Trash.
 Playback is obviously to play back images on the LCD and the C4 / Trash button can be used to delete unwanted images during playback.
 When the camera is not in Playback mode, the C4 serves as another programmable function button.
-While I prefer to use the C4 button as a “Focus Magnifier” I ended up setting the C4 button to “Metering Mode” (to toggle between the different metering modes).
-Unfortunately, Sony currently has a bug in its firmware – if you set “Focus Magnifier” to other buttons, you can press the buttons several times for zooming in during MF operation – the C4 / Trash button does nothing when pressing it several times.
+I ended up setting my C4 button to “ISO AUTO Min.
+SS” to quickly switch between different shutter speeds when using Auto ISO.